tradeio/exchange-api-doc/rest-api.md

     "error":"Invalid value symbol: 'btc_us'"
 }
 ```
-* When endpoint's response is success, the code is 0 and no message present.
+* When and endpoint's response is success, the code is 0 and no message present.
-* Specific error codes and messages defined in another document.
+* Specific error codes and messages are defined in another document.
 * For `GET` endpoints, parameters must be sent as a `query string`.
 * For `POST`, `PUT`, and `DELETE` endpoints, the parameters may be sent as a
   `query string` or in the `request body` with content type
   `application/json`.
 Mixing of parameters between both the
   `query string` and `request body` is allowed.
 * Parameters may be sent in any order.
-* If a parameter sent in both `query string` and `request body`, the
+* If a parameter is sent in both a `query string` and in the `request body`, the
   `query string` parameter will be used.

 # Limits
 * The `/api/v1/about` `rateLimits` array contains objects related to the exchange's `Weight` or `Order` rate limits.
-* A HTTP/429 status code will be returned when either rate limit is violated.
+* A HTTP/429 status code will be returned when either rate limit is exceeded.
 * Each route has a `Weight` which determines the number of allowed requests per defined time frame for each endpoint.
 * When a HTTP/429 is received, it is your obligation as an API user to control requests rate and not spam the API endpoint.
 * **Repeatedly violating rate limits and/or failing to back off after receiving HTTP/429 responses will result in an automated IP ban (HTTP/418 status).**
 * IP ban durations are scaled according to the frequency of spamming requests - from **2 minutes** to 3 **days**.

 ## Endpoint Throttling
-The endpoint throttling is being performed according to the weight of the endpoint.
+Endpoint throttling is performed according to the weight of the endpoint.
 Limit type can be either `Weight` or combination of `Weight` and `Order`:
-* `Weight` throttling - for each endpoint the weights of requests are being accumulated.
+* `Weight` throttling - for each endpoint the total weight of requests are accumulated.
 When the sum reaches the threshold, the server responds with HTTP/429 status code.
-* `Weight` or `Order` throttling - for each endpoint the weights and number of orders are being accumulated.
-When either of sums reaches the threshold, the server responds with HTTP/429 status code.
+* `Weight` and `Order` throttling - for each endpoint the weight and number of orders are accumulated.
+When either of the sums reaches the threshold, the server responds with HTTP/429 status code.

 Below is the table with endpoint weights